The best way to prevent a stroke is to eat a healthy diet, exercise regularly and avoid smoking and excessive consumption of alcohol.

 A poor diet is a major risk factor for a stroke.
 High-fat foods can lead to the build-up of fatty plaques in your arteries and being overweight can lead to high blood pressure.

-A low-fat, high-fibre diet is recommended, including plenty of fresh fruit and vegetables (five portions a day) and whole grains.
-You should limit the amount of salt you eat.
-You should avoid food containing saturated fats because these will increase your cholesterol levels.
+A low-fat, high-fibre diet is recommended, including plenty of fresh fruit and vegetables (5 portions a day) as well as whole grains.
+You should also limit the amount of salt you eat.
+And you should avoid food containing saturated fats because these will increase your cholesterol levels.

 However, a balanced diet should include a small amount of unsaturated fat, which will help reduce your cholesterol levels.

 Combining a healthy diet with regular exercise is the best way to maintain a healthy weight.
 Having a healthy weight reduces your chances of developing high blood pressure.

 Regular exercise will make your heart and blood circulatory system more efficient.
 It will also lower your cholesterol level and keep your blood pressure at a healthy level.

 For most people, one hour of strenuous activity at least three times per week is recommended.

 If you are recovering from a stroke, you should discuss possible exercise plans with the members of your rehabilitation team.
 Regular exercise may be impossible in the first weeks or months following a stroke, but you should be able to begin exercising once your rehabilitation has progressed.

 Smoking doubles your risk of having a stroke.
 This is because it narrows your arteries and makes your blood more likely to clot.